 So Where Should I Put My Ground Plane Anyways?

 If you are just beginning to venture into PCB design, you may hear terms like “ground plane”, “EMI”, and “traces” thrown about.
 Your first PCB design is also likely to be a two-layer board.
 Sure, all of these terms are easy to define but how do you put this all together to design a high-quality PCB?

-In a two-layer PCB, the ground plane generally appears on the bottom layer of the board, and the signal traces and components appear on the top layer.
+In a two-layer PCB, the ground pins plane generally appears on the bottom layer of the board, and the signal traces and components appear on the top layer.
 Rather than place return traces on the board and send each tread to the ground lead of your power supply, it is better to route your signals to the ground plane.

 There are several reasons this should be done.
 First, if your return signals are running in the ground plane, the return signals will follow their corresponding signal traces as closely as possible.
-This minimizes the circuit loop area that contains your electrical signals.
+This minimizes the circuit board loop area that contains your electrical signals.
 When the distance between a signal trace and its return is minimized the circuit loop is less susceptible to EMI and crosstalk.

 Prevent EMI with proper routing techniques

 When placing a ground plane in your PCB layout, you should be mindful of the location of your traces and your electronic components.
 Some circuit designers have a tendency to place the ground plane over the entire bottom layer, and then remove the portions that contain electronic components.
 This creates a problem as you could create a ground plane that forms a conductive ring around your electronic components.

 So what’s the big deal, you ask?
 If the ground plane forms a ring around a component, the ground plane itself now becomes susceptible to interference from EMI.
 A closed conductive ring in the ground plane acts as an inductor and an external magnetic field can induce an electric current within the ground plane.
 This current is called a ground loop, and it can cause excess noise in the rest of your PCB.